ronakg/awesome-flickr-gallery-plugin/README.txt

 - [Bug Fix] Awesome Flickr Gallery conflicts with other slider plugins
 - Minor improvements in UI

-= 2.6.2 =
-- [Bug Fix] Pagination broken on multisite wordpress deployment
-- [Bug Fix] Gallery doesn't load inside sidebar widget on some themes
-- [Bug Fix] Pagination and Gallery Width options doesn't appear in "Default Settings for References" box on admin pages
-- [Enhancement] Minor UI improvement for galleries displayed with Square and Thumbnail size photos

-= 2.6.1 =
-- Added a configuration option to control width of the gallery for better flexibility.
-- Added a configuration option to enale/disable pagination.
-This helps if you want to insert the gallery into a sidebar widget.

-= 2.5.3 =
-- [Bug Fix] When changes are submitted on Edit Galleries page, selected gallery would go back to default instead of last edited gallery.
-- [Bug Fix] Credit Note would appear above the gallery if gallery has only 1 page
-- [Bug Fix] Donate button link was broken, fixed it.
-Now shower all the donations :).

-= 2.5.1 =
-- [Bug Fix] Extra line breaks were added by some themes.
-- [Bug Fix] Do not show pagination bar if there is only one page.

-= 2.5.0 =
-- Now create multiple instances of your gallery with different settings.
-- Select photo source from your Flickr photostream, photoset or galleries.
-- New improved admin panel with slick menus and photo previews.

-= 1.3.0 =
-- Added SlideShow option when viewing full size photos
-- Moved to colorbox from lightbox for displaying full size photos

-= 1.1.7 =
-- [Bug Fix] Moved to a better API to fetch data from Flickr.

-= 1.1.6 =
-- [Bug Fix] Compatibility issue with some browsers.

-= 1.1.5 =
-- Much better looking page navigation.
-Check out the screenshot.

-= 1.1.0 =
-- Added page navigation feature in this release.
-Now there is a page navigation links at the bottom of the gallery, so that users can go through all your photos.

 == Screenshots ==

 1. Full size photo view with SlideShow along with thumbnail slider at the bottom